Questions about the Intro to Judaism Class

 Q. I have obligations that require I miss some of the classes.
 Is that a problem?

 A. There are 18 classes in this course.
 You only need to attend 15 to earn the Certificate of Completion.
-Zoom attendance is counted by being a live participant during the class (Thursdays, 7-9pm).
-However, you can receive attendance credit for up to 4 classes by watching the recording only (providing you send JoAnn a brief summary of something you learned in class).
-That means you can earn the Certificate of Completion by participating in 11 “in-person” or “live-Zoom classes,” plus watching 4 class recordings with brief, written summary (total of 15).
-Since the Intro to Judaism class is repeated twice each school year, attendance can be accumulated over more than one term (at no additional cost to the student).
+Attendance is counted by being a live participant during the class whether online (fall term) or in-person (spring term), for at least 90 minutes of the 2-hour class (Thursdays, 7-9pm).
+Because the Intro to Judaism class is repeated twice each school year, attendance can be accumulated over more than one term (at no additional cost to the student).

 Q. Are there health requirements for in-person attendance?

 A. Yes.
 The Intro to Judaism class will comply with COVID policies set by our host synagogues.
 Currently, there is no vaccine or mask requirement.
 Please do not attend in-person if you are symptomatic and have tested positive for COVID.
 If you are symptomatic only, please wear a mask to minimize the risk of transmission to other students.
 We provide disposable masks for student use as needed.

 Q. I don’t have a PayPal account.
 What are other payment options?